 The Horace Mann Medal is given annually to a Brown Graduate School alumnus or alumna who has made significant contributions in his or her field, inside or outside of academia.
 Any graduate of a Brown advanced-degree program is eligible.
 The medal is awarded at Commencement exercises in May.

-The Graduate School issues a call for nominations in September, with a late October deadline.
+The Graduate School issues a call for nominations in the fall.
 A nomination should, at a minimum, include a strong supporting rationale for the nomination, expressed in a letter of nomination.
 Up to two additional supporting letters may also accompany the nomination.
 Only one nomination package per nominee will be accepted.
 All nominations should be made through Brown UFunds (select the Graduate School Academic Honors button).
 The deadline is extended to November 19, 2018.

 The final selection process takes place in the fall, in conjunction with the University's selection of honorary-degree recipients.
 (Nominations received after the deadline will be considered in the next round of review.)
 Selection news is announced in May.

 This award was created in 2003 and replaced the Distinguished Graduate School Alumni Award.